 Full disclosure, we didn't want DiGiorno to be the winner here.
-It's such a household name that it just seems like such an obvious choice.
-However, we are scientists, and this is science.
+It's such a household name that it seemed like too obvious a choice.
+But we are scientists, and this is science.
 Personal preference can't get in the way, and thus we give this DiGiorno pie the title of Best Crust.
 Signature Select's Five Cheese was a close second, but DiGiorno undeniably had the most doughy and authentic crust.
 Well done.

 A true winner we have here.
-It's zesty and garlicky and oniony -- Screamin' Sicilian is not afraid of big and bold flavors, and their product shines because of it.
+It's zesty and garlicky and oniony — Screamin' Sicilian is not afraid of big and bold flavors, and the product shines because of it.
 One drawback, though, is that the cheese melts in such a way that it creates a little microwave for the sauce, and the temperature soars to that of scalding magma.
-Do unto this pizza what you do unto soup dumplings, and let some of the steam out first so you don't melt your tongue.
+Do unto this pizza what you do unto soup dumplings: Let some of the steam out first so you don't melt your tongue.

 This guy was fresh, light, tasty, and crispy.
 It tasted not unlike a pizzetti you'd get at an Italian restaurant.
 The tomatoes were, believe it or not, fresh.
 Even the pesto tasted like it hadn't just been frozen.
 The thin crust isn't exactly like the rising crust, but at least it's apparent that that's on purpose.
 I finished this pizza myself and didn't feel too full or uncomfortable.
 I'd even buy this again.